 Using Your Smartphone as a GPS Unit

 Did you know your smartphone is a powerful navigational tool, whether you have cell service or not?
 Download an app and the world is literally at your fingertips.
-Read our guide for more info on using your cell phone as a GPS, which apps to use, and how best to keep it charged up.
+Read our guide for more info on using your iPhone or Android as a GPS, which apps to use, and how best to keep it charged up.

 The best GPS is the one you already own…

 Chances are, you don’t need to buy a GPS.
 You already have one.
 Modern day smartphones incorporate both a cell antenna and GPS antenna.
 Although the combined efforts of both – Assisted GPS – is a faster and a more accurate way of figuring out exactly where you are, the smart phone’s GPS works perfectly well when your adventures take you into the wonderful world that lies beyond the range of cell towers.
 This means that as long as you’ve pre-downloaded basemaps or even just gpx file – via wifi at home – you’ll still be able to locate yourself and navigate even the most complex bikepacking routes.